reaandrew/blog/content/posts/detect-and-protect-from-dns-exfiltration.md

 While this project focused on **high-frequency queries to a shared base domain** (e.g. `*.tunnel.example.com`), there are several other DNS exfiltration and misuse patterns I’m interested in exploring.
 For each pattern, I would first evaluate GuardDuty's response time and feature support—if the pattern could be accelerated or if GuardDuty lacks coverage for specific detection logic, then I would investigate it further in future experiments:

 **High-entropy subdomains**
-Subdomains with **long**, **random-looking** labels—often base64 or hex—are a strong indicator of tunneling activity.
+Subdomains with long, random-looking labels—often base64 or hex—are a strong indicator of tunneling activity.
 These may look like:

 ```shell
 b79f5a89d2b23a3d6e.example.com